 Both types of pasta, as they are cooked, absorb water and it is this latter element that lowers the calorie content.

 We must remember, however, that dried pasta is dehydrated and for this reason, it is bound to absorb more water than fresh pasta and lower the calories.
-So, we find that as a result of cooking, fresh pasta and dried pasta have the almost equal calorie content.
+So, we find that as a result of cooking, fresh pasta, and dried pasta have almost equal calorie content.

 If you are following an eating plan to lose weight, therefore, choosing one over the other, as far as calories are concerned, does not lead to relevant benefits.